Biochemistry study guide 2023/24

 Units available on the study abroad programme in 2023/24

-The following units from the School of Biochemistry are open to incoming Study Abroad students.
+The following units from the School of Biochemistry are open to inbound Study Abroad students.

 Year 1 (level C/4)